For the health and safety of our community, the college is serving students and the

 Employees are serving students and the community remotely during this time.
 Please

-check back for updates for access to services available online, by email, or phone.
+check back for updates about services available online, by email, or phone.
+Winter

 The Mathematics, Engineering, Science, Achievement (MESA) program focuses on initiatives